What is FDM Printing?

 The common aspect within all the variations is that the material is extruded through a nozzle onto a build plate.

-The main design guidelines one must follow for optimal is showing in the below table.
+The main design guidelines one must follow for optimal are shown in the below table.

 |Regular layer height||